mentix02/Anterpreter/README.md

 An Assignment interpreter.

 The project is loosely structured around the interpreter pattern where each "token" has a corresponding class or method.
-In this case, there are two types of "token" -
+In this case, there are two types of "tokens" -

 1. [Command](https://github.com/mentix02/Anterpreter/blob/master/Commands/ICommand.cs#L3)
 2. [Exercise](https://github.com/mentix02/Anterpreter/blob/master/Exercises/IExercise.cs#L3)

-Command names take precedence over exercises and can be executing with their first characters.
+Command names take precedence over exercises and can be executed with their first characters.

 For example, to run the [Help](https://github.com/mentix02/Anterpreter/blob/master/Commands/Help.cs) command (which prints a list of commands), one can simply enter `h`.
+Or to run [ListExercises](https://github.com/mentix02/Anterpreter/blob/master/Commands/ListExercises.cs#L3), enter `l`.

 To run an exercise, one may simple enter the exercise number (or the entire name).